willfaught/willfaught.github.io/content/blog/2015-05-02-changing-the-size-or-case-sensitivity-of-a-sparse-bundle.md

 - apple
 - os x
 - sparse bundle
-title: Changing the size or case-sensitivity of a sparse bundle
+title: Changing The Size Or Case-Sensitivity Of A Sparse Bundle
 ---

 A great resource for resizing sparse bundles in OS X.